CoderDojoTrento/turtle-pyscript/README.md

 Turtle graphics in the browser with [Pyscript](https://pyscript.net/)!

-Since we are using Pyscript, NO server side is needed, and *all* python code runs entirely in the browser in a real CPython environment.
+Since we are using Pyscript, NO server side is needed: *all* python code runs entirely in the browser in a real CPython environment.

 **STATUS: BETA**